anio-software/enkore-private.target-js-factory/README.md

 The asset API provides a simple way to embed static resources in the resulting product.

+Assets must be located inside the `/assets/` folder and can be of any type.

 Every asset can be loaded through a different protocol yielding different representations of the same asset:

 ```ts